 Stay tuned for new insights and sharp policy recommendations.

-Canada needs 5.8 million new homes by 2030 to restore affordability – which is more than one-third of Canada’s existing housing stock all over again.
-How and where we build these homes carries major implications for greenhouse gas (GHG) emissions and for Canada’s climate targets.
+Canada needs 5.8 million new homes by 2030.
+That means building roughly one-third of Canada’s existing housing supply all over again in just a few years.
+How and where we build these homes could have a major impact on Canada’s greenhouse gas (GHG) pollution and on our national climate change goals.

 Don Iveson, Co-Chair, Task Force for Housing & Climate

-PLACE Centre at Smart Prosperity Institute: Less is More – Where We Build 5.8 Million Homes Matters
+- PLACE Centre: Less is More – Where We Build 5.8 Million Homes Matters

 For media inquiries, please contact: